mstatt/Python-Phrase-frequency-counter/README.md

 2) phrase.py:
    Counts phrase frequency for a single file and generates an html table with the results.
 3) multi-file-ngrams.py:
-   Counts term frequency for phrases across a specified file type in a given directory for all files of that given type and generates an html table with the results.
+   Counts term frequency for phrases across a specified file type in a given directory for all files of that given type and generates an html table with the aggregate results.